jerickjoe111/launch-school/JS210/js_definitive_guide/08_functions.md

 // Function expressions can also be used as arguments to other functions:
 [3, 2, 1].sort(function(a, b) { return a-b; });

-// Function expressions are sometimes defined and immediately invoked (note the argument list () at the end of the definition, which indicates that we are invoking the function) let tensquared = (function(x) { return x*x;}(10));
+// Function expressions are sometimes defined and immediately invoked (note the argument list (10) at the end of the definition, which indicates that we are invoking the function) let tensquared = (function(x) { return x*x;}(10));
 ```

 A function declaration actually declares a variable (the name of the function) and assigns a function object to it.
 A function expression, on the other hand, does not declare a variable: it is up to us to assign the newly defined function object to a constant or variable if you are going to need to refer to it multiple times.
+(It is an expression that evaluates to the function defined)

-It is a good practice to use `const` with function expressions so you don't accidentally overwrite your functions by assigning new values.
+It is a good practice to use `const` with function expressions, so you don't accidentally overwrite your functions by assigning new values.

-A name is allowed in function declarations if the function needs to refer to itself: if it does include a name, the local function scope for that function will include a binding of that name to the function object (the function name becomes a local variable within the function) Most of them do not need names.
+A name is allowed in function declarations if the function needs to refer to itself: if it does include a name, the local function scope for that function will include a binding of that name to the function object (the function name becomes a local variable within the function) Most of the function expressions do not need names.

 When we use the function declaration form, the function objects are created before the code that contains them starts to run, and the definitions are hoisted, so we can call them from code above their definition statement.
+(Functions declaration are hoisted)

 In functions defined as expressions, this is not the case.
 These functions do not exist until the expression that defines them are actually evaluated: functions defined with expressions cannot be invoked before they are defined.

 #### Arrow functions

-We can define functions using a compact syntax: a `=>` to separate the function parameters from the function body. the `function` keyword is not used, and, since arrow functions are expressions instead of statements, there is no need for a function name.
+We can define functions using a compact syntax: a `=>` to separate the function parameters from the function body.
+The `function` keyword is not used, and, since arrow functions are expressions instead of statements, there is no need for a function name.

 The general form of an arrow function is:

-1. a comma separated list of paramethers in parentheses
+1. a comma separated list of parameters in parentheses
 2. the arrow symbol: `=>`
 3. the body of the function in curly braces.